inmanta/inmanta-core/docs/guides/configurationmodel.rst

     user.

 Deploy the configuration by exporting the model to an orchestration server.
-Either commit the code to the git repository and configure and inmanta instance to deploy the model (see :ref:`autonomous-server`) or export the compiled model to an orchestrator (see :ref:`push-to-server`)
+Either commit the code to the git repository and configure an inmanta instance to deploy the model (see :ref:`autonomous-server`) or export the compiled model to an orchestrator (see :ref:`push-to-server`)